prplecake/jrgnsn.net/_posts/2018-05-16-Base64-Encoding-in-Python-3.md

   - Base64
 ---

-Recently I've been working on a backup script to backup a folder to a Backblaze B2 bucket.
+Recently I've been working on a backup script to back up a folder to a Backblaze B2 bucket.
 If only I had known I was about to spend an hour working on four silly lines of python code...